Hong Kong Nightlife Guide - Top 20 Bars, Clubs & Pub Crawls

 Drinks, menus and pricing: how to spot value during happy hours

-Begin with the price-per-drink check: during happy hours, target house spirits priced around HK$60–HK$70, with a ceiling near HK$80.
-If a venue offers a two-for-one deal or a half-price pour, that doubles the value instantly.
+Start with the price-per-drink check: during happy hours, target house spirits priced around HK$60–HK$70, with a ceiling near HK$80.
+If a venue has a two-for-one deal or a half-price pour, that doubles the value.
 Look for clear boards showing the entire list of options and the hours–they make it easy to compare across venues.

 Read the menu and focus on how drinks are made.
 A huge difference comes from well-made cocktails versus generic mixes.
 Compare the number of options under the ceiling; if the entire list includes 4–6 items under a fair price, you’re in a value zone.
 For example, house gins or vodkas and simple highballs often carry strong value without sacrificing quality.